by Laura Hoffman, DNP, MSN, RN, CPHQ

 Vizient will conduct a six-week health equity strategy accelerator program for hospitals to develop and prioritize strategies and accelerate health equity.
 Reach out to me if you’d like to learn more.
 Enrollment is open through April 29, 2022.

-About the author: With a background in nursing, Laura Hoffman develops curriculum and facilitates member engagement and learning as a program director with Vizient’s Performance Improvement Collaboratives program.
-Laura earned her Doctor of Nursing practice degree in 2019 where she focused on patient safety, quality, health literacy and best practices in patient education.
+With a background in nursing, Laura Hoffman develops curriculum and facilitates member engagement and learning as a program director with Vizient’s Performance Improvement Collaboratives program.
+Laura earned her doctor of nursing practice degree from Walden University in 2019 where she focused on patient safety, quality, health literacy and best practices in patient education.